 Task # and name: Give each task a brief descriptive name and a number.
 The name helps you remember what its purpose is, and the numbers are useful in usability testing because you can ask the observers things such as, “Shall we skip 3 this time and go right to 4?” without discussing the content of the tasks in front of the users.

-Assumptions: Assumptions are the conditions and prerequisites that are in place at the start of the task.
+Assumptions: These are the conditions and prerequisites that are in place at the start of the task.
 The assumptions depend on what you want to learn from the task.
-For example, if a task explores how users recover from an error caused by a duplicate record, your assumptions include the condition(s) that cause the error to occur, such as, “An employee with the same name already exists in the database.”

 Notes: The notes section might have several types of information, including the reasons why you created the task, how you’ll conduct it, specific things to watch for, and questions to ask users after the task is complete.
 Information to include in the notes varies depending on what’s being tested.
 Write down whatever information you think will be useful to have on hand during the usability tests, and give copies of the completed task templates to usability test observers.

 Whether you’re working with stakeholders to develop tasks or working on them yourself, this handy template is a great way to organize your thoughts and make sure you’re prepping for a successful study.

 Learn when moderated or unmoderated testing is the right choice for you!